Autinfit/PingPong/README.md

 - **_Assign random movements and speed for computer movement._**
 - **_Keep track of the score and update the score in some way for the player and the computer._**
 - **_Import those images and assign them to the ball, the player and the computer image box._**
+- Display a custom ending message when the player or computer wins the game.

 **_Traducido del español:_**